SDU-eScience/Type3-Docs/src/software/modules.rst

 Unload a module
 ---------------

 To unload a module, use the command: ``module unload <module_name>``.
-This command automatically unloads all the dependencies.
+This command will automatically unload all the dependencies as well.

 To unload everything, use:

 .. code-block:: console